pranjaljain99/Recommender-System/README.md

 **THEME:**
 To produce a generalised, specific and tailored recommendation to a user by observing the pattern in his purchase behaviour using transactional data from an online Ecommerce retailer.
 To keep on giving more specific recommendations, I have used three different approaches and tried to explain them in the simplest of manner performing all the computations on a Jupyter notebook and providing snippets wherever necessary.
-a) Affinity based analysis – Based on Affinity Weight, Popularity, Recency
+a) Affinity based analysis – Based on Affinity Weight, Popularity, Recency.
-b) Similar Customer based analysis – Based on the score/rating given by the customer
+b) Similar Customer based analysis – Based on the score/rating given by the customer.
-c) Content based analysis – Based on the Review sentiments of the customer
+c) Content based analysis – Based on the Review sentiments of the customer.